realAdif/Todo-redux/README.md

 # Todo List App

-This is a simple Todo List application built using React, Redux, and Tailwind CSS.
+This is a Todo List application built using React, Redux, and Tailwind CSS.
 It allows users to manage their tasks by adding, removing, marking as completed, and filtering tasks.

 ## Features